Using Mod Podge with the decals

 We highly, very much, strongly recommend sealing the decals with Mod Podge.
 While the decals stick well to the slick, non-porous band, they are susceptible to scratching of the ink, pushing on thin decal parts/corners/point, and the decals can and will catch on fabric enough to start pulling up the edges.

 We have about 1,000 designs, and we create them by ink jet printing on white vinyl.

 Ink is not paper thin, it is microscopic thin.
 Without some form of protection, it is easily sanded off.
 The decals have to be soft to mold to the curvature of the band.
 The softness means that thin decal portions and corners and points can catch on fabric enough to start pulling up the edges or break off.

 When a baby is old enough to move his or her head, this can happen in a few days!

 Mod Podge can be hardly noticeable.
 Most of the helmets in our cranial band picture gallery have Mod Podge applied, and you can't see it in the pictures.

 Mod Podge protects against scratching, and significantly helps reduce pulling on the thin decals and catching on fabric.
 The pictures below show the issues.

-We recommend five medium coats of Mod Podge, and periodic application (every other week or so on the back of active children's helmets).
+We recommend five medium coats of Mod Podge, and periodic application (every other week or so).
 The mod podge is thick enough when your fingernail slides over the edge of the decal, and does not catch on the edge.

 The initial sanding is just a light one, but all the surface of the band should be roughened.
 This insures that the mod podge will bond with the band surface.